-- The Greenhouse gas reduction mandate for transport that is implemented in Sweden is not applied since there are international routes covered in the model - Supplier D processes incoming steel billets to merchant bars.
-In order to account for the steel billet production, an average European steel production is assumed as the source of the steel billets are not identified - The steel products are assumed to have a coating of paint applied to them as there was no data available regarding what product was painted, in order to maintain a conservative approach - When recycled steel is declared to be used as input by the suppliers but it's not specified if it's pre or post-consumer, pre-consumer steel is assumed. - In the cases where steel is procured directly be a steel manufacturer, the generated scrap is assumed to be remelted inside of the plant and the emissions associated with this is included in the dataset. - Additional spillage in value chains for steel procured by other wholesalers are assumed to be below cut-off due to no additional processing being required when that wholesaler has procured the material.
+- The Greenhouse gas reduction mandate for transport that is implemented in Sweden is not applied since there are international routes covered in the model - The steel from Supplier C is produced in the region Unterwellenborn which has an electric arc furnace (www.eurofer.eu).
+Therefore, an assumption is made that there is 100% recycled material used in the manufacturing of the product by Supplier C. - The steel products are assumed to have a coating of paint applied to them as there was no data available regarding what product was painted, in order to maintain a conservative approach - When recycled steel is declared to be used as input by the suppliers but it's not specified if it's pre or post-consumer, pre-consumer steel is assumed.

+• In the cases where steel is procured directly by a steel manufacturer, the generated scrap is assumed to be remelted inside of the plant and the emissions associated with this is included in the dataset.